kevinsguides/JoomCharta-Template/README.md

 # Joomcharta-Template

-A free Bootstrapped Template for Joomla 4
+A free Bootstrapped Template for Joomla 4 and 5
 By: Kevin Olson @ https://kevinsguides.com

 [More Details and Demo](https://kevinsguides.com/guides/webdev/joomla4/free-extensions/joomcharta-free-joomla-template)